ericlhoward/Logging2Win/README.md

 **Enabling the imported GPO requires that it be linked with either an AD Site, Organization Unit or top-level AD Domain.
 The design of your Active Directory forest will determine where/how you link this new GPO.**

-15. Determine where you will apply the new GPO layer, right click, and Link the Security Event Logging GPO to that AD namespace.
+15. Determine where you will apply the new GPO layer, right click, and Link the Security Event Logging GPO to that AD Object.

 **NOTE: Any AD namespace where this GPO is not linked will not provide the increased system event logging we seek for our security outcomes.**
 16. Right click on the new GPO Link in your chosen OU/Domain/Site and ensure that the Security Event Logging GPO is set to Enabled.

 ## POLICY PUSH
-By degault Group Policy is refreshed every 90 minutes as a background task, and at system reboot.
+By default Group Policies are refreshed every 90 minutes as a background task, and at system reboot.
 While the refresh interval can be configured, we can force an update to ensure immediate effect.

+If proper RPC services are available btwn the Domain Controller and client systems [RPC Services up and running, network and host-based firewalls properly configured), you can use the Group Policy Results Wizard to confirm the GPOs enabled on a particular domain client.

 ### The Group Policy Management Console can be used to remotely force a refresh across an entire OU.
 1. Open the Group Policy Management Console on your Domain Controller
-2. Right-click on the Domain/OU/Site and click the "Group Policy Update" option
+2. Right-click on the OU/Site and click the "Group Policy Update" option
 3. Click "OK" to confirm and complete the Group Policy Update action

 ### PowerShell invoke-GPUdate cmdlet